nicholaszein/new-community-guidelines/.github/templates/CONTRIBUTING_UPDATED.md

 - **Explain what you expected to happen**
   Make clear what the correct or intended behavior should be.
 This helps us understand if the issue is due to a bug, a misunderstanding, or a missing feature.

-**As a gentle reminder, submissions that do not meet these guidelines may be closed without further action.
-These standards ensure that our team and community contributors can manage reports effectively and focus on actionable feedback.**

 ## How to Request a Feature